 In Japan's Keidanren Voluntary Action Plan on the Environment, which commits to stabilizing greenhouse gas emissions of Keidanren members at 1990 levels by 2010, numerical savings targets were set voluntarily by 38 sectors in 1997.
 The number of sectors has since grown to 58, including 35 from industrial and energy-converting sectors.
-Individual firms commit to targets within their industrial associations but these are not legally binding.
 Individual targets are set following technical and economic analyses of energy-saving technologies and potential.
-Firms have chosen absolute targets, intensity targets, and targets for improving the energy efficiency of products.
-Of the 35 industrial sectors, 12 committed to absolute $CO_2$ emissions reduction targets, 9 to $CO_2$ intensity reduction targets, 5 to absolute energy use reduction targets, and 15 to energy intensity targets (Wakabayashi and Sugiyama, 2007).
+Of the 35 industrial sectors, 12 committed to absolute CO2 emissions reduction targets, 9 to CO2 intensity reduction targets, 5 to absolute energy use reduction targets, and 15 to energy intensity targets (Wakabayashi and Sugiyama, 2007).